vaibhav-997/Ecommerce-Project/Readme.md

 - **State Management**: Implements Redux Toolkit for effective state management in the frontend.

 ## How to Use

+- Download the code, run the command `npm install`, and then start the server.
+For the backend, run the command `npm run start`, and for the frontend, run the command `npm run dev`.
-- For normal user just register a user and then just login using the email or username with correct password
+- For a normal user, just register a user and then login using the email or username with the correct password.
-- For admin user we need to manually make the role of the user to the ADMIN in the db.Make sure that you spell it write
+- For an admin user, manually set the role of the user to ADMIN in the database.
+Make sure that you spell it right.

 ### Prerequisites